lenincompres/DOM.js/README.md

 myElement.let('color', cVal => cVal === 'red' ? 'blue' : 'green');  // It will apply this rule based on the current color,
 ```

-You may also create elements, bu using the *let* and a tag name.
-This will return the newly created element.
+When using the *DOM.let* and a tag name to create new elements, you add a boolean value as a third parameter.
+You may preppend (*true*) or not-append (*false*) the new element.

 ```
-let myElement = DOM.let('section', {
+let myElement = DOM.let(
+  'section',
+  {
     background: 'silver',
     h1: 'Heading of a new section',
-});
+  },
+  false,
+);

+myElement.let(
+  'p',
-myElement.let('p', {
+  {
     margin: '2em',
     text: 'This is a new paragraph.',
-});
+  },
+  true,
+);
 ```

-If you add a boolean value as a third parameter, you may preppend (*true*) or not-append (*false*) the new element.

 ---